jct94/onion-scraper/README.md

 A step by step series of examples that tells what you have to do to get this project running -

 * Enter the project directory.
-* Copy all the onion and normal links you want to scrape in _onions.txt_
+* Copy all the onion and normal links you want to scrape in _onions.txt_ - You can find onion hidden services by subscribing to Hunchly newsletter

 ```
 [nano]/[vim]/[gedit]/[Your choice of editor] onions.txt